Presidency of Bill Clinton: 1996 re-election campaign

 Clinton's handling of the budget and the Bosnian War improved his approval ratings, and his own polling showed him consistently leading Republican challengers throughout 1996.
 Senate Majority Leader Bob Dole defeated Pat Buchanan and publisher Steve Forbes in the 1996 Republican primaries, and Dole was formally nominated at the August 1996 Republican National Convention.
 At the convention, Dole selected conservative former Congressman Jack Kemp as his running mate and announced that he favored a 15% across-the-board income tax cut.
 Perot ran for president again, this time as a member of the Reform Party.

 Clinton made a four-day whistle-stop train tour in route to the Democratic convention in Chicago in August.
 The main theme was centrism.
 In his acceptance speech Clinton called on the American people to, "help build that bridge to the 21st century for all our children," and avoid Bob Dole's "bridge to the past."
 He promised more tax cuts and benefits "for the hard-working citizen who plays by the rules."
 Promising the best is yet to come, he reaffirmed his belief "in a place called Hope, a place called America."

 Clinton continued to position himself as a centrist, stating in early 1996 that "the era of Big Government is over."
 Meanwhile, Dole, one of the oldest major party presidential nominees in history, proved to be an ineffective campaigner.
 Clinton won by landslides in the popular vote and the Electoral College.
 Dole performed poorly outside the Mountain states and the South.
 Clinton built his landslide on the votes of women, African-Americans, Hispanics, younger voters, and retired voters.
 Dole conceded defeat gracefully and with good humor after nearly a half-century in public office.
 Turnout was low, at 49%.

-Despite Clinton's victory, Republican retained control of the House and the Senate in the 1996 congressional elections.
+Despite Clinton's victory, the Republicans retained control of the House and the Senate in the 1996 congressional elections.
 With Republicans in control of Congress, Clinton refrained from proposing major domestic initiatives in his second term.
 He made a few changes to important positions including Erskine Bowles as his new Chief of Staff.
 Madeleine Albright became Secretary of State; William Cohen, a Republican, became Secretary of Defense; Anthony Lake became director of the CIA; and Sandy Berger became National Security Advisor.